 The Agency shall be provided with an initial report on all nuclear material subject to safeguards under this Agreement.
-The initial report shall be dispatched by Zimbabwe to the Agency within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as of the last day of that month.
+The initial report shall be dispatched by the Central African Republic to the Agency within thirty days of the last day of the calendar month in which this Agreement enters into force, and shall reflect the situation as of the last day of that month.

-Zimbabwe shall provide the Agency with the following accounting reports for each material balance area:
+The Central African Republic shall provide the Agency with the following accounting reports for each material balance area: